forkkit/supertokens-node-mysql-ref-jwt/docs/backend/usage-without-express/initialisation.md

 //  },
     cookie: {
         domain: "your-domain-here.com", // this is the domain to set for all the cookies.
 If using a website, please make sure this domain is the common part of your website domain and your API domain.
 Do not set any port here and do not put http:// or https://
-    //  secure: true // Sets if the cookies are secure or not.
+    //  secure: true, // Sets if the cookies are secure or not.
 If you do not have https, make this false.
+    //  sameSite: "strict" | "lax" | "none"
     }
 }
 ```